spacetelescope/jwst/docs/jwst/extract_1d/description.rst

    specified in order to compute the simple mean or median of the background values in each column (or row).
 Note that using `bkg_fit=mean` is mathematically equivalent to `bkg_fit=poly` with `bkg_order=0`.
-If `bkg_fit` is provided both by a reference file and by the user, e.g.
+If `bkg_fit` is provided both by a reference file and by the user (e.g.
-   `--steps.extract_1d.bkg_fit='poly'`, the user-supplied value will override the reference file value.
+   `--steps.extract_1d.bkg_fit='poly'` from the command line), the user-supplied value will override the reference file value.

 #.
 If `bkg_fit=poly` is specified, `bkg_order` is used to indicate the
    polynomial order to be used.
 The default value is zero, i.e. a constant.